Towards Ultrahigh Dimensional Feature Selection for Big Data: Efficient Worst-Case Analysis

-Notice that where ${\ww}=\sum_{i=1}^{n}\alpha_{i}y_{i}\x_{i}$.
-Let $c_j = \omega^{2}_j \lambda_j^2$, then the globally optimal solution of this problem can be easily obtained without any numeric optimization solver.
-That is, it can be solved by first sorting $c_{j}$'s, and then setting the corresponding to $d_{j}$ to 1 of the first $B$ number of $c_{j}$'s and the rests to 0.
-And the selected features will form a feature group of size $B$.
+Based on this formulation, the optimal solution to this problem can be obtained without any numeric optimization solver.
+To address it, we can first find the $B$ features with the largest feature score $s_{j}$ and then set the corresponding $d_{j}$ to 1 and the \aje{rest} to 0.
+It is easy to verify that $\d$ is the optimal solution to (\ref{eq:lin_d}).
+Moreover, as long as there are more than $B$ features with $s_j>0$, we have $||\d||_0 = B$.